Davsan88/guidesAndNotes/aws_practitioner.md

 #### Multi-site Active/Active (Real-time)
 Multi-site Active/Active refers to running multiple instances of an application across multiple locations simultaneously, providing real-time data synchronization and seamless failover.

+Understanding these concepts and strategies is crucial for designing resilient, scalable, and efficient cloud architectures that meet business needs and ensure operational continuity.